 (Bankruptcy in Scotland) – Sequestration is a form of insolvency only available if you live in Scotland and may be suitable if you can’t pay back your debts in a reasonable time.
 Assets you own, such as your house or car, could be sold to pay off your debts.
 If your assets are worth more than your debts, or if all of your regular payments are up to date and you can afford to keep paying them, sequestration may not be the right solution for you.
 Sequestration normally lasts for a year.
 During this time you can’t borrow any more credit without declaring you’re bankrupt, and you must let the Accountant in Bankruptcy (AiB) know if your situation changes.
-You’ll need to pay a £200 fee to apply for Sequestration.
+You’ll need to pay a £150 fee to apply for Sequestration.
+Could be reduced to 0 in some circomstances.
 Some debts can’t be included in sequestration bankruptcy, such as: Student loans, court fines and on-going child support payments.

 The advantages of Sequestration